miramar-labs/atropos-projects/README.md

 - Run `vscode` and open the `atropos-projects` folder

+- Make sure vscode is running in the context of *your* python venv:

+  CTRL-SHIFT-P

+      Python: Select Interpreter

 - Run tests (from commandline):

   - First, start REDIS (if not already running):